Flexible yet Sparse Bayesian Survival Models with Time-Varying Coefficients and Unobserved Heterogeneity: Application to a Data Set of Patients with Adenocarcinoma of the Gastroesophageal Junction

+Crucially, the time-variation afforded by the model also allows for more nuanced interpretations of the effect of SII on survival time.
+Figure~\ref{fig:overlap} shows the posterior distribution of the coefficient associated with SII for primary resected and neoadjuvant treated patients in the first 36 months.
+Were a practitioner to guide their attention to patients based solely on the estimates from the Cox proportional hazards model, they would conclude that those that undergo primary resection are at higher risk than those that receive neoadjuvant treatment.
+However, in approximately the first 10 months, the model gives credence to the opposite conclusion, with the effect reversing around the 17 month mark.
+Especially at the beginning of treatment, this may have important implications for outcomes of patients.

 This example highlights the importance of the time-varying parameter approach when it comes to understanding the effect of SII on survival time.
-The proposed model is shown to be flexible enough to capture both constant and time-varying parameters.
-In addition, the shrinkage prior used gives a clear indication of which parameters should be included in the model without the need for hyperparameter tuning.
+The proposed model is shown to be flexible enough to capture both constant and time-varying parameters while also giving a clear indication of which parameters should be included in the model without the need for much hyperparameter tuning.